414owen/piq/README.md

 ## Statically typed

 All piq types are known at compile time.
-We have full type inference, so if you have enough type constraints in your compilation unit such that there is only one solution, the compiler will be satisfied.
+It has full type inference, so if you have enough type constraints in your compilation unit such that there is only one solution, the compiler will be satisfied.

 ## Compiled

-We currently have working LLVM codegen, with JIT'd code running in our test suites, but the plan is to support libgccjit and others.
+It currently has working LLVM codegen, with JIT'd code running in our test suites, but the plan is to support libgccjit and others.

 ## Easily bootstrappable